feresr/learn_sdl3_gpu/readme.md

 Game engine built with SDL3::GPU (Early stages - WIP)

 - Only tested in MacOs / METAL so far (use shadercross to cross compile shaders to other platforms)
-- Contains Minimal libraries
+- Minimal libraries (SDL3, nalgebra, stb_image)
+- Support for hot-realoading the game .dll
-- Sprite batcher (minimise draw calls)
+- Sprite batcher (to minimise draw calls)
+- Multiple shaders/material support
 - Custom Immediate mode GUI (WIP)
 - Next up: ECS